rdtclark/Hidden_Treasures_Scotland/readme.md

 # Hidden Treasures of Scotland
 > The app to discover mini adventures near you.
 Are you ready to explore?

-Puruse our growing our growing secret book  of unusual places to visit in and around Scotland.
+Puruse our growing secret book of unusual places to visit in and around Scotland.
 Hidden beaches, caves, walks and generally fun places for a mini adventure in your back yard.

 This was a group project carried out during my time completing the CodeClan Professional Software Development Course.